Quantum Filtering for Squeezed Noise Inputs: Quantum Filtering for Squeezed Noise

 \end{corollary} \begin{proof} We observe that

 where

 Note that we used the fact that $dZdZ' \equiv 0$ under our standing assumptions.
 After a routine expansion and collection of terms, one finds from Proposition \ref{prop:alpha} - especially the identities (\ref{eq:id_n},\ref{eq:id_n+1},\ref{eq:id_m}) - that $\mathcal{M}$, in fact, just equates to the original squeezed Lindblad generator $\mathcal{L}$ from (\ref{eq:L}).
+We omit the derivation as the result is somewhat obvious given that we are essentially computing the $dt$-component from the master equation by other means.